Netflix/conductor/es7-persistence/README.md

 - /test-harness/build.gradle

+* change ext['elasticsearch.version'] from revElasticSearch6 to revElasticSearch7
-change module inclusion from 'es6-persistence' to 'es7-persistence'
+* change module inclusion from 'es6-persistence' to 'es7-persistence'

 In file: